Essay writing blog on WritePaperFor.me

 • Present the implications.
 Presenting the implications is the process of emphasizing the significance of your research through general conclusions and assumptions drawn from the research process.

 • Keep it brief.
 The main rule of writing an abstract is keeping it brief and adhering to the main rules of word count stated in the APA guidelines.
-A perfect APA abstract should not be longer than 250 words if the APA guidelines are anything to go by.
+A perfect abstract in APA format should not be longer than 250 words if the APA guidelines are anything to go by.

 • Avoid complex terms.
 Each sentence in your abstract should stand as a separate piece of writing and remain easy to understand.
 It is recommended that the complex terms and definitions be presented in layman’s terms so the audience will not be forced to search for the explanation of specific terms and phrases while reading.